“He’s What Drake Thinks He Looks Like”: How P-Valley’s Diamond Is Melting Panny Drawls Every Sunday

 One of the stars who is standing tall as a baddie is Tyler Lepley, who plays Diamond on the show.
 He’s the strip club bouncer who has a will-they-won’t-they relationship and he’s also shattering the internet with every scene.

-Lepley has had small roles here and there but this is his breakout for sure.
+Lepley has had small roles here and there.
+The actor appeared in Tyler Perry’s The Haves And The Have Not’s which first aired back in 2014.
+He played the role of sexy family man Benny Young.
+But this new role is his breakout act for sure.

+The actor really love’s sporting on the gram shirtless and showing off his brawny physique.
 Want to see more?
 Of course you do.
 Hit the flip…

 Comments